310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% endnote %}

 {% bubble Mao worried %}
-G-Get a hold of yourself, Sengoku!!!
-Lemme lift ya back up—Whew, you okay?
+G-Get a hold of yourself, Sengokuuu!!!
+Lemme lift ya back up—Whew, you okay there?
 Can you stand?

 I’m so sorry, I didn’t expect you to faint…
 {% endbubble %}